voxpupuli/puppet-ca_cert/REFERENCE.md

 The installed CA certificate's POSIX group permissions.
 This uses the same syntax as Puppet's native file resource's "group" parameter.
-(defaults to 'root' with the exeption of AIX which defaults to 'system')

 Default value: `$ca_cert::params::ca_file_group`